williamseric1990/sensed/README.md

     $ cd sensed/
     $ sudo pip3 install -r requirements.txt

+Or you can do this in one line (review the shell script first!):

+    $ curl -L https://raw.githubusercontent.com/sli/sensed/master/setup.sh | sudo sh

 `sensed` is now ready to use.

 ### How do I use this thing?